google/blockly-keyboard-experimentation/README.md

 import * as Blockly from 'blockly';
 import {KeyboardNavigation} from '@blockly/keyboard-navigation';
 import {CrossTabCopyPaste} from '@blockly/plugin-cross-tab-copy-paste';

+// Register styles.
+Only do this once per page-load.
+// Must be done before calling Blockly.inject.
+KeyboardNavigation.registerKeyboardNavigationStyles();

 // Inject Blockly.
 const workspace = Blockly.inject('blocklyDiv', {